BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

         //this allows us full control over how the strategy buffers data and how it processes data, in live trading.
         // In live trading we can set this to None to skip buffering and send the data directly to the strategy or we can use a buffer to keep live consistency with backtesting.
         Some(Duration::from_millis(100)),

+        //Gui enabled, this needs to be false until strategy registry is overhauled. false,
     ).await;

     // We start receiving data in our on data fn